cpraveen/cpraveen.github.io/comp/clawpack.md

 export CLAW=/full/path/to/clawpack    # in bash
 ```

-If you want to compile python support do this
+If you want to compile python/pyclaw support do this

 ```shell
 cd $CLAW
 pip install --user -e .   # note trailing dot indicating "this directory"
 ```

+This should install an egg in your `$HOME/.local/lib` directory.

 [Test a fortran example](http://www.clawpack.org/first_run_fortran.html#first-run-fortran)